NC State vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- NC State and its opponents have not yet combined for more than 54.5 points -- this matchup's point total -- in a game this season.
+- NC State and its opponents have not yet combined for more than 55 points in a game this year.

-- Louisiana Tech and its opponents have combined to score more than 54.5 points in three of four games this season.
+- So far this season, 75% of Louisiana Tech's games (3/4) have had more combined points than Saturday's over/under of 55.

-- The two teams combine to average 66.8 points per game, 12.3 more than the over/under in this contest.
+- The two teams combine to score 66.8 points per game, 11.8 more than the over/under in this contest.

-- The Wolf Pack and their opponents score an average of 52.0 points per game, 2.5 fewer than Saturday's total.

-- The 54.5-point over/under for this game is 9.0 points below the 63.5 points per game average total in Bulldogs games this season.
+- The 55-point over/under for this game is 8.5 points below the 63.5 points per game average total in Bulldogs games this season.

 NC State Stats and Trends